Adding New Categories in Object Detection Using Few-Shot Copy-Paste: Method

+During the data collection stage, we lack the specific occlusion distribution for a new category, but we may have access to a similar-sized category from previous data.
+When generating occlusions, the surface material or texture of the new category is not crucial.
+However, the placement of the new category depends on its size and intrinsic characteristics.
+For example, in the FVSS dataset, smaller items like packaged snacks or canned drinks are placed in the center of a shelf layer, while larger items, such as snack bags, are positioned on the periphery.

+To maximize space utilization on the shelf, goods are arranged to ensure they are all visible from the top-centered fisheye camera, with each item’s visible region distinct enough for human recognition.
+The top or top-lateral part of each item must be visible, avoiding any stacking of goods.
+In a fully packed layer, the lower parts of objects are typically occluded by adjacent items.
+Smaller items are placed centrally, while larger ones are positioned on the edges of the layer or near the shelf walls.
+This arrangement minimizes occlusion by items of the same or different categories.

+For example, when adding a new large item, such as a water bottle, it would typically be placed on the periphery or near the shelf wall to reduce occlusion by nearby objects.
+The occlusion ratio varies depending on the adjacent objects: a bottle of water may have only its cap visible if occluded by an identical bottle, while a smaller milk carton could obscure up to two-thirds of the bottle.
+A lying-down snack bag might only occlude about one-third.
+Additionally, placing larger objects near the fisheye camera center should be avoided to prevent total occlusion of smaller items.

-In data-occlusion stage, we use already annotated images to generate new occluded images following the data occlusion distribution we found.
-Firstly, we should find correct data occlusion distribution of our target new category.
-The most reasonable method is that we analyze the new category attributes and infer the occlusion distribution by an experienced researcher.
-But this method is hard to generalization, because we always need some experienced experts.
-So an automatic method is needed.
+In the data-occlusion stage, we generate new occluded images by using already annotated images, following the occlusion distribution identified for the target new category.
+The first step is determining the correct occlusion distribution for the new category.
+The most reasonable approach involves analyzing the new category's attributes and inferring the occlusion distribution based on the expertise of experienced researchers.
+However, this method is difficult to generalize, as it requires expert knowledge for each new category.
+Therefore, an automated approach is needed.

-In dataset COCO, the category named 'person' usually stands in street or sit near a table, so one person may be occluded by other people at the outdoor, or the table at the indoor.
-Interestingly, one person that is annotated almost show his head in most cases even in crowd scene or remote scene.
-If no head appear of one person, the dataset organizer may be not collect that kind of images, because our human being usually identify another human being by its head.
-And annotators may be feel strange to annotate a person only show below half part of body while no head can be seen.
+For example, in the COCO dataset, the 'person' category is often annotated in scenarios such as standing on the street or sitting at a table.
+A person may be occluded by other people outdoors or by a table indoors.
+Interestingly, the head of the person is almost always visible, even in crowded or distant scenes.
+If a person's head is not visible, it likely means the dataset organizers did not collect such images, as humans typically recognize others by their heads.
+Additionally, annotators may be reluctant to label an image where only the lower half of a person’s body is visible, with no head in sight.